| Degrees || Courses|

 - Provide campus labs, classrooms, equipment and general facilities utilizing cutting edge technologies and practices.

 - Provide highly trained instructors who have significant field experiences as successful practitioners in this industry.

-Students may earn an Associate in Applied Arts and Sciences Degree in Water Resources Technology upon completion of the two-year program of study.
+Students may earn an Associate in Applied Arts and Sciences Degree in Natural Resources Technology upon completion of the two-year program of study.